TL;DR:

 Sampheng Market (Phahurat to Chinatown wholesale street)

-Sampheng isn’t one single “market” in the way tourists are typically accustomed to.
-The Sampheng Market I mean is the long, thin, busy streets connecting the Phahurat (Little India) side to Chinatown, packed with wholesale goods in narrow lanes.
-It’s one of the most utilitarian shopping experiences in Bangkok, and it’s a perfect example of why locals don’t shop where tourists shop.
+Sampheng isn’t one single “market” in the way tourists are typically accustomed to within Bangkok markets to visit 2026.
+The Sampheng Market I mean is one of the key hidden local markets Bangkok 2026: a long, thin, busy network of streets connecting the Phahurat (Little India) side to Chinatown, packed with wholesale goods in narrow lanes.
+It’s one of the most utilitarian shopping experiences in Bangkok markets to visit 2026, and it’s a perfect example of hidden local markets Bangkok 2026 and why locals don’t shop where tourists shop.

 While you’ll still find some tourists here this is wholesale logic: volume, speed, tight margins.
 You’ll see bags, flip-flops, backpacks, suitcases, textiles in rolls, small accessories, snacks, and sometimes electronics.
 The deals are real, and you won’t find better pricing in more “comfortable” shopping environments or anywhere else for that matter.
 Places like MBK sell essentially the same kinds of goods, but you’re paying a premium because of rent and presentation.